JetBrains/guide/site/go/tutorials/simple_rag_with_go/building_app/index.md

 ![step8](./images/10.png)

-Choose the default parser, and chunking strategy set to default.
+Next, we need to configure the chunking and parsing strategy.
+I'll stick with the default, but customization is an option.

+- `Default chunking`: Splits content into chunks of approximately 300 tokens, preserving sentence boundaries.

 ![step9](./images/11.png)

+> If you are interested in learning more about chunking and parsing strategies, then definitely check out [A Developer’s Guide to Advanced Chunking and Parsing with Amazon Bedrock](https://community.aws/content/2jU5zpqh4cal0Lm47MBdRmKLLJ5/a-developer-s-guide-to-advanced-chunking-and-parsing-with-amazon-bedrock)

 Next, we will select the model and vector store as [Amazon OpenSearch Serverless](https://aws.amazon.com/opensearch-service/features/serverless/).
 Since I prefer not to manage a vector database, opting for Amazon OpenSearch is the best choice.

 ![step10](./images/12.png)

-Choose **Titan Text Embeddings v2** model.
+Next, I will choose **Titan Text Embeddings v2** as our embedding model.
+There are multiple options available, depending on your choice.

 > Titan models are highly effective in enhancing productivity and efficiency across a wide range of text-related tasks, including creating copy for blog posts and web pages, categorizing articles, open-ended Q&A, conversational chat, information extraction, and [more](https://aws.amazon.com/bedrock/amazon-models/titan/).